stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 years creates more complications than can be imagined, and in my case there were countless matters to be adjusted.
 What I heard of my actions since 1908 astonished and disturbed me, but I tried to view the matter as philosophically as I could.
-At last regaining custody of my second son Wingate, I settled down with him in the Crane Street house and endeavoured to resume teaching&mdash;my old professorship having been kindly offered me by the college.
+At last regaining custody of my second son Wingate, I settled down with him in the Crane Street house and endeavoured to resume teaching--my old professorship having been kindly offered me by the college.

   I began work with the February, 1914, term, and kept at it just a year.
 By that time I realised how badly my experience had shaken me.
-Though perfectly sane&mdash;I hoped&mdash;and with no flaw in my original personality, I had not the nervous energy of the old days.
+Though perfectly sane--I hoped--and with no flaw in my original personality, I had not the nervous energy of the old days.
 Vague dreams and queer ideas continually haunted me, and when the outbreak of the world war turned my mind to history I found myself thinking of periods and events in the oddest possible fashion.
-My conception of   time  &mdash;my ability to distinguish between consecutiveness and simultaneousness&mdash;seemed subtly disordered; so that I formed chimerical notions about living in one age and casting one&rsquo;s mind all over eternity for knowledge of past and future ages.
+My conception of   time  --my ability to distinguish between consecutiveness and simultaneousness--seemed subtly disordered; so that I formed chimerical notions about living in one age and casting one's mind all over eternity for knowledge of past and future ages.

-  The war gave me strange impressions of   remembering   some of its far-off consequences  &mdash;as if I knew how it was coming out and could look   back   upon it in the light of future information.
+  The war gave me strange impressions of   remembering   some of its far-off consequences  --as if I knew how it was coming out and could look   back   upon it in the light of future information.
 All such quasi-memories were attended with much pain, and with a feeling that some artificial psychological barrier was set against them.
 When I diffidently hinted to others about my impressions I met with varied responses.
-Some persons looked uncomfortably at me, but men in the mathematics department spoke of new developments in those theories of relativity&mdash;then discussed only in learned circles&mdash;which were later to become so famous.
+Some persons looked uncomfortably at me, but men in the mathematics department spoke of new developments in those theories of relativity--then discussed only in learned circles--which were later to become so famous.
 Dr. Albert Einstein, they said, was rapidly reducing   time   to the status of a mere dimension.

   But the dreams and disturbed feelings gained on me, so that I had to drop my regular work in 1915.
-Certain of the impressions were taking an annoying shape&mdash;giving me the persistent notion that my amnesia had formed some unholy sort of   exchange;   that the secondary personality had indeed been an intruding force from unknown regions, and that my own personality had suffered displacement.
+Certain of the impressions were taking an annoying shape--giving me the persistent notion that my amnesia had formed some unholy sort of   exchange;   that the secondary personality had indeed been an intruding force from unknown regions, and that my own personality had suffered displacement.
 Thus I was driven to vague and frightful speculations concerning the whereabouts of my true self during the years that another had held my body.
-The curious knowledge and strange conduct of my body&rsquo;s late tenant troubled me more and more as I learned further details from persons, papers, and magazines.
+The curious knowledge and strange conduct of my body's late tenant troubled me more and more as I learned further details from persons, papers, and magazines.
 Queernesses that had baffled others seemed to harmonise terribly with some background of black knowledge which festered in the chasms of my subconscious.
 I began to search feverishly for every scrap of information bearing on the studies and travels of   that other one   during the dark years.

   Not all of my troubles were as semi-abstract as this.
-There were the dreams&mdash;and these seemed to grow in vividness and concreteness.
+There were the dreams--and these seemed to grow in vividness and concreteness.
 Knowing how most would regard them, I seldom mentioned them to anyone but my son or certain trusted psychologists, but eventually I commenced a scientific study of other cases in order to see how typical or non-typical such visions might